Kuldip397/Spell_checker/README.md

 # Spell_checker
-A simple spell checker implemented with trie(prefix tree) data structure.

-It checks the spelling of a given word, if wrong then provide possible suggestions of correct words for that wrong word having common prefix.
+• A simple spell checker, it checks the spelling of a given word if misspelled then provides the possible suggestions of correct spelled words having common prefixes.

+• Implemented in C++ and GUI made with the Qt framework.

+• Used trie data structure.